 When you start your free trial, you need to have a payment method on file so that your subscription can continue after your trial ends.
 If your subscription includes a free trial period, your first charge will be the day before your free trial is over (this varies depending on your billing provider).
 If you see a pending charge before this time, it's likely an authorization hold.

 Going forward, your subscription will auto-renew each billing cycle.
 To avoid being charged for your next billing period, you need to cancel at least 24 hours before your next billing date.

 Have questions?
 See our Billing Q&A.

-To avoid being charged for your first month of HBO Max, cancel your subscription the day before your free trial ends.
+To avoid being charged for your first billing period, you need to cancel your subscription the day before your free trial ends.
 If you cancel early, you can continue streaming until your trial ends.